Why the Guardian?

 The total advertising and media revenue hit £503.7 million.
 The group didn’t discern the digital ad revenue from the guardian.co.uk, but it mentioned the year was record-breaking in terms of both traffic and revenues (The revenues skyrocketed by 41%).
 The profit of the website was £1 million, as per Press-Gazette.

-The reason behind is the free content and exponential reach.
+The reason behind this is the free content and exponential reach.
 At the end of 2005, Guardian Unlimited has attracted over 12 million monthly users (the number was just over 9 Million a year back).

 It took 7 complete years for one of the strongest online websites to reach profitability.